Tachyon-Sonics/ChaosCastle/README.md

 Recently, playing a complete game with the UAE emulator, I got frustrated by different things:

-- While the game featured a scaling factor, I was not able to use it with UAE.
+- While the game featured a scaling factor, I was not able to use it properly (without interlacing) with UAE.
 It involved installing an UAE-specific gfx driver, but documentation is near zero and my knowledge of the Amiga computer vanished after all those years.
 I was never able to do it although it should definitely be possible; after all, UAE even emulates the exact Amiga graphic card I had on my Amiga 1200.
 - Altough it was possible to achieve 50 FPS (at 320x240 resolution) by tweaking some UAE settings, for some reason scrolling in the game was always jaggy.
 I blamed the UAE emulation.